JaneTrish/reddit_client/README.md

 This is a React application that uses Reddit JSON API.
 Visit the link to check it out: https://my-mini-reddit.netlify.app/

-##### For some reason the app might not work properly in Mozilla browser and I haven't figured out the reason yet.
-Try opening in Chrome or other browsers instead.
+##### The app might not work properly in Firefox because of the CORS.
+If this is the case, try opening in Chrome or other browsers instead.

 ## Overview